rapid7/insightconnect-plugins/cisco_asa/help.md

 #### Add Address to Group

-This action is used to add a preexisting Addresses to a Network Object Group from to allow them to block the host.
+This action is used to add an IP address associated with an existing Object to a Network Group.
+It works by checking the IPv4 and IPv6 addresses across all Objects in Cisco ASA.
+If a match is found, it adds the object to the group.

 ##### Input